 Assessment and Formulation

-I’ll begin by conducting a thorough assessment to understand your social phobia’s nature, history, and severity.
+I’ll begin by thoroughly assessing your phobia’s nature, history, and severity.
 This assessment will include interviews and self-report questionnaires.
 It may also include self-observation, where I give you hypothetical situations and ask how you would respond or give you actual homework to face certain situations and see how you respond.
-Based on this assessment, we’ll develop a formulation that outlines the factors contributing to your social phobia, including cognitive, behavioral, and environmental factors.
+Based on this assessment, we’ll develop a formulation that outlines the factors contributing to your phobia, including cognitive, behavioral, and environmental factors.

 CBT for Social Anxiety Psychoeducation